-Insurance Fund premiums increased 2.2 percent for the twelve months ended December 31, 2019, compared to the same period of 2018.
-The Farm Credit System Insurance Corporation (FCSIC) did not change the assessed premium rate for 2019.
-The premiums assessed for 2019 were 9 basis points on average outstanding debt, compared to 9 basis points in 2018, and 10 basis points on the average principal balance outstanding on nonaccrual loans, which also remained unchanged in 2019 compared to 2018.
+Insurance Fund premium expense of \$648 increased 5.88 percent for the twelve months ended December 31, 2020, compared to the same period of 2019.
+The Farm Credit System Insurance Corporation (FCSIC) changed the assessed premium rate for 2020.
+The premiums assessed for 2020 was 8 basis points on average outstanding debt through June 2020 and then 11 basis point on average outstanding debt through December 2020, compared to 9 basis points in 2019 and 2018.
+For 2018, 2019 and 2020 an additional 10 basis points was added to the above premiums for nonaccrual loans.

-The Association recorded a net loss on other property owned for 2019 of \$725 and a net loss of \$60 in 2018.
-The loss recorded in 2019 is in part related to a write down on a large tract held in inventory that is currently under contract.
+The Association recorded a net loss on other property owned for 2020 of \$327 and a net loss of \$725 in 2019.
+The loss recorded in 2020 is in part related to a write down on a large tract.

 Other operating expense is primarily related to advertising and marketing costs, training and travel costs, communications and data costs, and insurance costs associated with the operation of the Association such as General Liability, Fleet Auto, Blanket Bond, and Director's and Officer's Liability.
+Other operating expense decreased in 2020, compared to 2019, as a result of travel and gathering restriction implement due to the COVID-19 pandemic.